tomstitt/heatmap/README.md

 # heatmap

-Generating heatmap pictures from gpx data, optional strava downloader.
+Generate heatmap pictures from gpx data, optional strava downloader.

 1. Run *download.py* to get your strava *gpx* data
 2. Run *draw.py* to create some pictures
+  * You can either cluster by common location (recommended) or enter a lat-lon pair

 ## Examples